YanivHajaj/BIU-Final-Project-Learning-to-Denoise-from-Unpaired-Noisy-Data/README.md

 ### Visual Results

-The following images demonstrate the effectiveness of the Noisier2Noise approach:
+The following images demonstrate the effectiveness of the Noisier2Noise approach (results folder):
-- **Clean Image**: The original clean image (not used in training).
+- **Clean Image**: The original clean image (not used in training/testing).
 - **Noisy Image**: The input image with noise added.
-- **Denoised Image**: The output from the Noisier2Noise model.
+- **Outputs Image**: The output from the Noisier2Noise model.
+- **Overlap Image**: The overlapping Noisier2Noise model outputs (aver_num times).

 ## References